aalykiot/dune/README.md

 ```

 > [!WARNING]
-> Currently, there is a known bug in the inspector that causes Dune to panic with a double free error when either the debugging client disconnects or the program terminates.
-Despite extensive investigation, the root cause remains unresolved.
+> Currently, there is a known bug in the inspector that causes Dune to panic with a segmentation fault when either the debugging client disconnects or the program terminates.
+Despite extensive investigation, I have not yet identified the underlying cause.

 ## Contributing